MrWhiteDev/MrWhiteDev/README.md

-## Hey
+## Hey there!

 - 🔭 I’m currently working on nothing currently
 - 🌱 I’m currently learning python
+- 💾 Into old computers
-- ⚡ Fun fact: there is none.
+- ⚡ Fun fact: there is none deal with it.